 Five fraternities, seven sororities, and more than 100 student organizations, ranging from social and cultural to service, special interest, and honorary.

-There might be a perception that Rollins is not very diverse or it is mainly comprised of students that come from families that are well off.
+There might be a perception that Rollins isn't very diverse or it's mainly comprised of students that come from families that are well off.

 Not so, Rollins is diverse and has students from all parts of the world.